User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 		}
 	}

-With the block file above it will notice the client that he get a connect message on level bronze and the death message on level gold.
+With the block file above it will notice the client that he **get a connect message on level bronze** and the **death message on level gold**.

 For the connect message we use the forward `STAMM_OnClientReady`